dssg/triage/src/triage/component/postmodeling/utils/README.md

 **Python Interface**

 The function can be imported into a python script to add predictions of selected model groups as shown below.
-The parameters could be read

     from src.triage.postmodeling.utils.add_predictions import add_predictions